-Q: What is HalifACT 2050, and what does it aim to do?
+- What is HalifACT and what does it aim to do?

-HalifACT 2050: Acting on Climate Together is a long-term climate change plan to reduce emissions and help our communities adapt.
-The plan will guide efforts to reduce emissions by conserving energy and increasing access to clean energy sources.
-It will also help communities adapt by raising awareness and helping people prepare.
+HalifACT 2050: Acting on Climate Together is our long-term climate change plan to reduce emissions and help our communities adapt.
+The plan was adopted by Regional Council on June 23, 2020 and guides efforts to reduce emissions by conserving energy and increasing access to clean energy sources.
+It also helps communities adapt by raising awareness and helping people prepare.

 HalifACT 2050 aims to respond to the themes and issues outlined in the climate emergency declaration.

 Staff have been engaging stakeholders and the public to discuss realistic and measurable emission reduction approaches and targets, as well as adaptation priorities.
-Pop-ups are taking place across the municipality this summer to help shape our plan.
+Pop-ups took place across the municipality in the summer of 2019 to help shape our plan.
 Join us in the climate conversation and provide feedback by visiting our Shape Your City webpage.

-Q: What role does the municipality have in HalifACT 2050?
+- What role does the Municipality have in HalifACT 2050?